About Smithsonian Center for Learning and Digital Access (SCLDA)

 The vision of SCLDA, a central office of the Smithsonian Institution, is to enable every learner to discover and use Smithsonian resources to achieve personal and societal goals.
 To achieve this objective, SCLDA spent three years conducting intensive research, surveying more than 7,000 educators, and organizing targeted focus groups.
 The Smithsonian Learning Lab resulted from this research.

-Committed to our core values of equity, innovation, integrity, leadership, and excellence, SCLDA is honored and grateful for the generous financial support the Smithsonian Learning Lab has received from the Carnegie Corporation of New York, Grable Foundation, and Youth Access Grants administered by the Smithsonian Assistant Secretary for Education and Access, among others.
+Committed to our core values of equity, innovation, integrity, leadership, and excellence, SCLDA is honored and grateful for the generous financial support the Smithsonian Learning Lab has received from the Carnegie Corporation of New York, Grable Foundation, Visual Resources Association Foundation, Lenovo, Caplan Foundation for Early Childhood, and Annenberg Learner.
+Funding from the Smithsonian includes grants from the Smithsonian Women's Committee, the Smithsonian Asian Pacific American Center, and the Smithsonian Latino Center, as well as Youth Access Grants administered by the Smithsonian Office for Education and Access.
 SCLDA will measure and record user activity and develop recommendations for revisions to the Learning Lab to consistently improve future teacher and student interactions with the platform.

 Simply put, SCLDA makes the Smithsonian a Learning Lab for everyone.